NorMenMe/react-instagram-clone/README.md

 - instead of Link , Navigation comp, inside Link Comp , when the its clicked then update a state

-- next: inside ToggleCards , refactor Card comp without bootstrap , then css of "wrapper-cards"
+- next: work on the header comp